unccd/Prais4-reporting-manual/SO1.md

 - **Degraded**: Reporting units with more than, for example, a 10 % average net reduction in SOC stocks between the beginning and end of the baseline period ( 2000 – 2015) and the beginning and end of the reporting period (2016 – 2023);

-- **Stable**: Reporting units with less than, for example, a 10 per cent average net reduction or net increase, or no change in SOC stocks between baseline and current observations;
+- **Stable**: Reporting units with less than, for example, a 10 % average net reduction or net increase, or no change in SOC stocks between baseline and current observations;

 - **Improved**: Reporting units with more than, for example, a 10 % average net increase in SOC stocks between the beginning and end of the baseline period (2000 – 2015) and the beginning and end of the reporting period (2016 – 2023).